 Following the conclusion of the Civil War Russia once again proposed selling Alaska to the United States.
 Then Secretary of State William Seward was an ardent expansionist and favored the purchase.

-On March 30th, 1867 Seward and de Stoeckl struck a deal: the purchase of Alaska was completed.
-The Senate would ratify the treaty on April 9th and President Johnson signed the treaty on May 28th.
+On March 30th, 1867 Seward and de Stoeckl struck a deal: the United States’ purchase of Alaska.
+The Senate would ratify the treaty on April 9th and President Johnson later signed the treaty on May 28th.

 The Alaska purchase added nearly 591,000 sq miles of territory to the United States all at the bargain price of just $7.2 million, or roughly 2 cents per acre.
 It was the second-largest addition of territory to the US after the Louisiana Purchase in 1803.

 While the Senate was pending ratification of the treaty, Seward and Johnson’s opponents were having a field day.
 The critics slammed the deal, lambasting it as “Seward’s Folly”, “Seward’s Icebox,” and “Johnson’s Polar Bear Garden,” among other creative names.